oeloeloel/slow-pixel-shader/README.md

-This project aims to be able to run GLSL-ES pixel shader code in DragonRuby (without using Pro features).
+This project aims to run GLSL-ES pixel shader code in DragonRuby (without using Pro features).

 The shader **will** be slow.